Tucker Carlson

 Has Carlson's break with Trump over Iran cost him his MAGA audience?

-Latest on Tucker Carlson
+Timeline for Tucker Carlson

-- Why did Tucker Carlson oppose the Iran strikes?
+Why did Tucker Carlson oppose the Iran strikes?

-- Did Tucker Carlson interview Vladimir Putin?
+Did Tucker Carlson interview Vladimir Putin?

 Background

-Tucker Carlson is an American political commentator and television host, born in 1969 in San Francisco.
+Tucker Carlson is an American political commentator and television host, Born in 1969 in San Francisco.
 He co-founded The Daily Caller in 2010 and hosted programmes on CNN and MSNBC before joining Fox News Radio in 2009.
 His prime-time show Tucker Carlson Tonight became the highest-rated programme in US cable news history before Fox News terminated his contract in April 2023.

 Since departing Fox, Carlson has published independent interviews, most controversially with Vladimir Putin in February 2024.
 Following the Trump administration's strikes on Iran in March 2026, Carlson called the attacks "absolutely disgusting and evil," aligning with Marjorie Taylor Greene and other MAGA sceptics who felt the neoconservative establishment had captured the White House.
 He had amplified Joe Kent, who resigned from the National Counterterrorism Centre over the same dispute.